willwillems/KontrolS1/README.md

 WHITE.
 SIGNAL (analog read: 800~900 off, 1023 on)
 -.
 DUMMY (unused pin on 4-pin JST connector)
 ```
+> ## Warning
+> The info about the jog pres is probably incorrect.
+The jog push is read by a [VNCL4000](https://cdn-shop.adafruit.com/datasheets/vcnl4000.pdf) which is an Ambient Light Sensor with an I2C Interface.
+The white cable is probably some sort of I2C comms pin.
+This was observed on an MK2 so this also might be wrong but I could not get reliable readings from the jog press and this would explain that.

 ## Observations
 - VCC should be 3.3v, not 5v.
 The 595 works with 5v and you will not fry the LED's but the 165 will not work and you might damage it.